 The EssentialSkillz Working at Heights online training uses hazard spotting exercises, case studies and other forms of interaction to encourage the workforce to think about the hazards of working at height.
 For many workers, the aim is to avoid working at height, for example through how the workplace is organised.
 Where access to heights is essential, the Working at Heights online course provides advice on selecting, inspecting and using access equipment safely.
 Harm from falling objects to those below is also considered.

-Like all the EssentialSkillz courses, Working at Heights online course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
-A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation, all at no extra cost.
+Like all EssentialSkillz courses, this online Working at Heights training can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
+A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation that may be in place, all at no extra cost.

 On successful completion of the test users can download and print a certificate.

 The course is RoSPA approved

 The course lasts approximately 45 minutes, although this can depend on the level of existing knowledge.